 AP-LS Grants in Aid for Graduate Students: The Div.
-41 Grants-in-Aid Committee considers proposals for small grants (maximum of $1000) to support empirical graduate research that addresses psycholegal issues.
+41 Grants-in-Aid Committee considers proposals for small grants (maximum of $1,000) to support empirical graduate research that addresses psycholegal issues.
 This award is limited to graduate students who are student affiliate members of AP-LS.
-Award submissions are reviewed and awarded in the Fall (deadline Sept.
-30) and Spring (deadline Jan.
-31) of each academic year.
+Award submissions are reviewed and awarded in the fall (deadline, Sept.
+15) and spring (deadline, Jan.
+15) of each academic year.

 The Diversity in Psychology and Law Research Awards support undergraduate and graduate research on issues related to psychology, law, multiculturalism and/or diversity (i.e., research pertaining to psycholegal issues on race, gender, culture, sexual orientation, etc.).

-The goal of the Access Path to Psychology and Law Experience (APPLE) program is to increase diversity within psychology and law by increasing the pipeline of competitive graduate school applicants from groups that currently are underrepresented in the field, including racial and ethnic minorities, first-generation college students, LGBT individuals and physically disabled students.
-APPLE is designed to encourage faculty members to recruit students from underrepresented groups into their research labs.
+The goal of the Access Path to Psychology and Law Experience (AP) program is to increase diversity within psychology and law by increasing the pipeline of competitive graduate school applicants from groups who currently are underrepresented in the field, including racial and ethnic minorities, first-generation college students, LGBT individuals and physically disabled students.
+AP is designed to encourage faculty members to recruit students from underrepresented groups into their research labs.